On the Capacity of Channels with Timing Synchronization Errors: Timing Synchronization Error Channels

-Although the bounds in Corollary \ref{cor_capbndsspl} have simple closed-form expressions with well known information theoretic functions, they are loose compared to the best known (analytical or numerical) bounds for the capacity of these channels.
-We can, however, improve these bounds.
-We have from Equation \eqref{eq_capeq},
+Although these bounds have simple closed-form expressions with well known information theoretic functions, they are loose compared to the best known (analytical or numerical) bounds for the capacity of these channels. {We note here that bounds similar to the above are shown to be tight for channels with large alphabets in \cite{mer_12_tit_nsc}.} We can, however, improve these bounds.
+Using Corollary \ref{cor_idxset} \eqref{cor_idxprob}, it can be shown that